A-Justice/smart-tooltip/README.md

     </div>
 ```

-* Have you run into the trouble of having your tooltip cut because of a parent container displayed hidden?
+* Have you run into the trouble of having your tooltip cut because of a parent container overflowed hidden?
 Dont worry, just add the class _overlay_ eg:

 ```